SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 - interconectivity ran rampant
+	- industiral rev led to shrinking world
 	- embracing or rejecting interconnectivity was the major deciding factor in determining a nation's change in power

 - Britain embraced and leveraged this
-	- used interconnectivity (trade) for profit, and this became much more powerful
+	- used interconnectivity (trade) for profit, and became much more powerful
 	- navy is a tool for interconnectivity

 - Japan flipped and accepted